Luisa-Elena/advertisements-app/README.md

 ## Database
 There are 2 possible approaches for the database design, each having its pros and cons:
 1. **Use a JSONB column** to store specific fields for an ad type.
-   -> Explained below in the section [JSONB-Based Design](#-idea-jsonb)
+   -> Explained below in the section [JSONB-Based Design](#-idea-jsonb) and used in the current implementation

 2. **Create a separate table** for each ad type.
-   → Check the branch [`version2`](https://github.com/Luisa-Elena/advertisements-app/tree/version2) (backend code for this database design is also available - the queries and logic in AdRepository needed to be changed)
+   → Check the branch [`version2`](https://github.com/Luisa-Elena/advertisements-app/tree/version2) — this includes the backend code for this database design (the queries and logic in the `AdRepository` class needed to be changed

 ## JSONB-Based Design